danintel/sawtooth-faq/glossary.rst

 BFT
     Byzantine Fault Tolerance.
 Consensus is possible with malicious actors (Byzantine Generals Problem).
 BFT is stronger than CFT and uses voting
 C
-    signup delay; number of blocks a validator has to wait before participating in elections (when using PoET) C Test
+    Sign-up delay; number of blocks a validator has to wait before participating in elections (when using PoET) C Test
-    test that a block-claiming validator follows C, signup delay CFT
+    test that a block-claiming validator follows C, sign-up delay CFT
     Crash Fault Tolerance.
 Consensus possible even with failed components Client